ajrcarey/pdfium-render/README.md

   adds WASM bindings utility function `copy_string_to_pdfium()` to correctly copy the string data of an `FPDF_WIDESTRING` to Pdfium's WASM memory module, instead of just the pointer location;
   adds `PdfiumLibraryBindings::version()` function for reporting the currently configured API version;
-  internally reorganized source code layout to make the code structure clearer.
+  internally reorganizes source code layout to make the code structure clearer.
 * 0.8.23: synchronizes Pdfium API header files against mainline; removes binding for function `FPDFText_GetTextRenderMode()` in response to upstream change described at
   <https://github.com/ajrcarey/pdfium-render/issues/151>; adds bindings for `FPDFText_GetTextObject()`,